-(4) If the decision of the Central Public Information Officer or State Public Information Officer, as the case may be, against which an appeal is preferred relates to information of a third party, the Central Information Commission or State Information Commission, as the case may be, shall give a reasonable opportunity of being heard to that third party.

-(3) In any appeal proceedings, the case to prove that a donial of a request was justified shall be on the Central Public Information Officer of State Public Information Officer, as the case may be, who denied the request.

-(6) An appeal under sub-section (7) or sub-section (2) shall be disposed of within thirty days of the receipt of the appeal or within such extended period not exceeding a total of forty-five days from the dote of filing thereof, as the case may be, for teasons to be recorded in writing.

-(7) The decision of the Contral information Commission or State information.
-Commission, as the case may be, shall be binding.

-(8) In its decision, the Central Information Commission or State Information Commission, as the case may be, has the power to

-(a) require the public authority to take any such steps as may be necessary to secure compliance with the provisions of this Act, including

-(i) by providing scores to information, if so requested, in a particular form;

-(ii) by appointing a Central Public Information Officer or State Public Information Officer, as the base may be;

-(iii) by publishing certain information or categories of information;

-(iv) by making necessary changes to its practices in relation to the maintenance, management and destruction of records;

-(v) by enhancing the provision of training on the right to information for its officials;

-(v) by providing it with an annual report in compliance with clause (b) of sub-section (7) of section 4;

-(b) require the public authority to compensate the complainant for any loss or other detriment suffered;

-(a) impose any of the penaltics provided under this Act;

-(a) reject the application.
+- (4) If the decision of the Central Public Information Officer or State Public Information Officer, as the case may be, against which an appeal is preferred relates to information of a third party, the Central Information Commission or State Information Commission, as the case may be, shall give a reasonable opportunity of being heard to that third party. - (5) In any appeal proceedings, the onus to prove that a denial of a request was justified shall be on the Central Public Information Officer or State Public Information Officer, as the case may be, who denied the request. - (6) An appeal under sub-section (1) or sub-section (2) shall be disposed of within thirty days of the receipt of the appeal or within such extended period not exceeding a total of forty-five days from the date of filing thereof, as the case may be, for reasons to be recorded in writing. - (7) The decision of the Central Information Commission or State Information Commission, as the case may be, shall be binding. - (8) In its decision, the Central Information Commission or State Information Commission, as the case may be, has the power to- - (a) require the public authority to take any such steps as may be necessary to secure compliance with the provisions of this Act, including- - (i) by providing access to information, if so requested, in a particular form; - (ii) by appointing a Central Public Information Officer or State Public Information Officer, as the case may be; - (iii) by publishing certain information or categories of information; - (iv) by making necessary changes to its practices in relation to the maintenance, management and destruction of records; - (ν) by enhancing the provision of training on the right to information for its officials; - (vi) by providing it with an annual report in compliance with clause (b) of sub-section (l) of section 4; - (b) require the public authority to compensate the complainant for any loss or other detriment suffered; - (c) impose any of the penalties provided under this Act; - (d) reject the application.

-(9) The Central Information Commission or State Information Commission, at the case may be, shall give notice of its decision, including any right of appeal, to the complatinant and the public authority.

-(10) The Central Information Commission or State Information Commission, as the case may be, shall decide the appeal in accordance with such procedure as may be proceeding.
+- (9) The Central Information Commission or State Information Commission, as the case may be, shall give notice of its decision, including any right of appeal, to the complainant and the public authority. - (10) The Central Information Commission or State Information Commission, as the case may be, shall decide the appeal in accordance with such procedure as may be prescribed.